PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 # Build-your-own-Programming-Language-Second-Edition
-Code Repository for Build your own Programming Language Second Edition, Published by Packt
+This is the code repository for [Build your own Programming Language, Second Edition](https://www.packtpub.com/product/build-your-own-programming-language-second-edition/9781804618028), published by Packt.